PavlosTze/Bluesky-Followers-Analyzer-Supporting-Docs/Privacy-Policy.md

-# Privacy Policy for Bluesky Unfollowers Tracker mobile app
+# Privacy Policy for Tracker - Manager for Bluesky mobile app

 # Privacy Policy

 **Effective Date:** 18 December 2024

-**Bluesky Unfollowers Tracker** ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application **Bluesky Unfollowers Tracker** (the "App") on iOS and Android devices.
+*Tracker - Manager for Bluesky** ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application **Tracker - Manager for Bluesky** (the "App") on iOS and Android devices.
 Please read this Privacy Policy carefully.
 By using the App, you agree to the terms of this Privacy Policy.

 If you do not agree with the terms of this Privacy Policy, please do not use the App.